Nishurana15/delta-demo/README.md

 # delta-demo
-the is demo for git and gitthub
+the is demo for git and gitthub.